TDT4242-Sofware-engineering/secfit/README.md

 It's possible you will need to add the platforms you want to run and build.
 The following documentation can be used to run the application in an Android emulator: \
 https://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html

+# Development in VS code remote container

+Prerequisites:

+- VS code with remote development extension
+- Docker

+To develop in remote containers open a separate VS code instance inside both backend and frontend.
+Use VS code's command (Ctrl + P) ">Remote-Containers: Open Folder In Container..."

+Benefits using this development environment:

+- Development environment is identical to the production environment (uses the same dockerfile).
+This leads to fewer surprises when deploying.
+- No manual installation steps needed
+- No cleanup
+- Easy to switch between different projects using different dependencies/technologies